 It is not surprising that this episode is an embarrassment for the Obama

 battles between Democrats and Republicans.
-The White House after being criticized for huge budget deficits and making a mild effort to lead a campaign against government waste, was were alerted in March to the
+The White House after being criticized for huge budget deficits and making a mild effort to lead a campaign against government waste, was alerted in March to the

 year-long investigation and has moved quickly to get in front of the